In this article

 A review of the Modeling tab in the Permutive platform

-Lookalike Modeling is a method of audience expansion that uses machine learning to identify users on your site with similar behaviors to your segment of choice.
+Lookalike Modeling is a method of audience expansion that uses machine learning to identify users on your site with similar behaviors to your cohort of choice.

-Example 1: If you don't produce much sport content but want to sell an audience of 'Sport Fans', you could build a small audience of users who read sport content on your site and create a model off of it to identify other users who are also likely to be 'Sport Fans'.
+If you don't produce much sports content but want to sell an audience of 'Sports Fans', you could build a small audience of users who read sports content on your site and create a model off of it to identify other users who are also likely to be 'Sports Fans'.